-Table 21 presents, by loan type and by company, the amount and percentage of secured and unsecured loans in our loan portfolio as of May 31, 2019 and 2018.
-Of our total loans outstanding, 92% were secured and 8% were unsecured as of May 31, 2019.
-In comparison, of our total loans outstanding, 93% were secured and 7% were unsecured as of May 31, 2018.
+Table 21 presents, by loan type and by company, the amount and percentage of secured and unsecured loans in our loan portfolio as of May 31, 2020 and 2019.
+As indicated in Table 21, secured loans and unsecured loans represented 94% and 6%, respectively, of total loans outstanding as of May 31, 2020.
+In comparison, secured loans and unsecured loans represented 92% and 8%, respectively, of total loans outstanding as of May 31, 2019.

-Table 21: Loan Portfolio Security Profile(1)
+Table 21: Loan Portfolio Security Profile